ietf-satp/draft-marstein-satp-asset-exchange/draft-marstein-satp-asset-exchange.md

 ## Message Types

-{: #asset-exchange-message-types}
+{: #saep-message-types}

 This refers to the type of request or response to be conveyed in the message.
 The values are defined in {{SATP}}.

-The possible values for an asset exchange session are:
+The possible values for an asset exchange session facilitated by SAEP are:

 - transfer-proposal-msg: The exchange proposal message sent by the gateway initiating the exchange.
 The message contains the set of parameters proposed for the exchange.